FlowFuse/flowfuse/docs/user/instance-settings.md

 ### Delete Instance

 If you're really sure you don't want the instance any more, this allows you to delete it.
 You cannot undo deleting an instance.
+Devices assigned to the instance will be unassigned from the instance and available to reassign to a new instance.

 ## Environment